devj3ns/fleasy/README.md

  - [ ] Add more tests (feel free to contribute ;))

 ## Note:
 This package is still in early stages.
-If you notice any bugs not present in issues, please file a new issue.
-If you are willing to fix or enhance things yourself, you are very welcome to make a pull request.
+If you notice any bugs not present in issues, please file a [new issue](https://github.com/devj3ns/fleasy/issues).
+If you are willing to fix or enhance things yourself, you are very welcome to make a [pull request](https://github.com/devj3ns/fleasy/pulls).
+Also: Feedback and suggestions are very welcome.
+Just [open an issue](https://github.com/devj3ns/fleasy/issues) or write an email to [info@jensbecker.dev](mailto:info@jensbecker.dev).